PtakDev/ptakdev.github.io/_posts/2022-06-17-running-jenkins-in-docker-with-docker-compose.md

 title: Running Jenkins in Docker with Docker Compose
 date: 2022-06-17 10:30:00 +0100
 categories: [Docs, Jenkins]
-tags: [jenkins, docker, docker-compose, ubuntu 20.04]     # TAG names should always be lowercase
+tags: [jenkins, docker, docker-compose, ubuntu 20.04, ssh ]     # TAG names should always be lowercase
 ---

 > I recomend to read the full guide published on CloudBees blog [How to Install and Run Jenkins With Docker Compose](https://www.cloudbees.com/blog/how-to-install-and-run-jenkins-with-docker-compose){:target="_blank"}